OpenKore/openkore/openkore/trunk/README.txt

 	interface.
 This only affects OpenKore when running on a Unix, such as Linux.
 - Item has been renamed to Actor::Item for consistency.
+- Receive.pm : monk_spirits is now known as revolving_entity

 --------------------------